 - Tropical party: If cold weather isn’t your thing, host a South Beach-inspired hang.
 Serve café con leche spiked with rum, pull up your Gloria Estefan playlist, and drape colorful blankets over your Adirondacks to turn your outdoor living room into a tropical paradise.

 Winter Family Party Activity Ideas

 If you’re still looking for party ideas to keep guests entertained, these family activities will help bring fun to your get-together:

-- Get Crafty — Set up a picnic table with winter-themed supplies and let your guests make fun crafts.
-You can put them on display as added party decorations when they’re complete, then guests can take them home as souvenirs.
+- Get crafty: Fill a picnic table with winter-themed supplies and let your guests make fun crafts.
+You can display them as added party decorations when they’re complete, then send them home with guests as souvenirs.

-- S’mores Party — If you’re going to have a fire going outside, serve up a platter of s’mores and all their fixings along with a couple of creative additions like peanut butter cups and chocolate chip cookies.
+- S’mores party: If you’re going to have a fire going outside, serve up a platter of s’mores fixings along with a couple of creative additions like peanut butter cups and chocolate chip cookies.
 Compete against the kids or other families to see who makes the ultimate s’mores treat.